alexb7711/BulletJournal/2020/Febuary.md

 - [X] Walk a mile a day

 ### Hobby
-- [ ] Get website on Google search radar
+- [X] Get website on Google search radar > I think I finished it
 - [ ] Start project
 - [ ] Work on hobby 5 hours